 Our world is already witnessing climate catastrophes at 1C global heating above pre-industrial levels - and is on track to triple temperatures by 2100.
 Yet government leaders are still not committing to stop emissions fast enough to protect our communities.

-“Limiting warming to 1.5 degrees Celsius is not impossible, but will require unprecedented transitions in all aspects of society,” warned Summit speaker, Hoesung Lee, Chair of the Intergovernmental Panel on Climate Change (IPCC), on release of the panel’s report in October 2018.
+“Limiting warming to 1.5 degrees Celsius is not impossible, but will require unprecedented transitions in all aspects of society,” warned Summit speaker, Hoesung Lee, Chair of the Intergovernmental Panel on Climate Change (IPCC)

 It's clear that we can't wait for national pledges ahead of the COP26 climate talks.
 The wider economy must join forces to drive the deep emissions cuts required to curb climate breakdown.

 From policy, plastics and protest to fashion and finance, influential leaders at The Economist Sustainability Summit 2020 will outline how we must collaboratively steer the economy in an extreme transitional u-turn to save our living planet.

 By 2050, oceans risk housing more plastic than fish.
 After the US, Japan uses more plastic than any other country.
 At last year's G20 Osaka Summit, countries adopted the 'Osaka Blue Ocean Vision

 '.
 Now Japan, like every nation, faces the challenge of translating words into action.

 In a panel sponsored by the Government of Japan, hear from business leaders including Martin Stuchtey, Founder and managing partner, SYSTEMIQ

 , who will cover pivotal topics in the fight against plastic, including incentivising the private sector, developing-country resources and plastic substitute technology, to explain how we can sustainably finance the end of plastic pollution.